rswift/naked-go/README.md

 export ECR_REPO=go
 export FUNCTION_NAME=demo
 export FUNCTION_OUTPUT=/tmp/logs-command
+export SLEEP=5
 aws ecr get-login-password --region ${REGION} | docker login --username AWS --password-stdin ${ACCOUNT}.dkr.ecr.${REGION}.amazonaws.com
 ```

+The `SLEEP` is used to force a delay into the process, on occasion the log stream isn't instantly available, so a rather hacky hack, but it works (at least most of the time) 🙃

 #### 🤞 build
 Assumes docker and [dive](https://github.com/wagoodman/dive "dive") are installed.